openflighthpc/concertim-ansible-playbook/ansible/README.md

 ## Prerequisites

-* An Ubuntu 22.04 (jammy) machine with at least 4GiB of memory and at least 2 CPUs.
+* An Ubuntu 22.04 (jammy) machine with at least 3GiB of memory and at least 2 CPUs.
 This machine will become the Alces Concertim machine.
 * Root access on that Ubuntu machine.
-* The Ubuntu machine needs to be configured to not use "Predictable Network Interface Names".
-That is to use `ethX` naming instead of `enpXsY` style naming.
-This repo ships with an ansible playbook that can be used to configure the machine to use `ethX` style network names.

 ## Overview

 The process is as follows.
-Steps 2 through 7 are described in more detail below.
+Steps 2 through 5 are described in more detail below.

 1. Log into your Ubuntu machine and gain root access.
 2. Gather GitHub and S3 credentials.
 3. Install ansible and dependencies.
 4. Clone this git repository and checkout the correct tag.
-5. Optionally run the prep playbook to configure the network naming convention.
-6. Run the build playbook.
+5. Run the build playbook.

 ## Gather GitHub and S3 credentials